klaytn/klaytn-docs/docs/toolkit/klaytn-safe.md

 **Step 8:** Review and submit transaction

 You'll be able to review the whole batch.
-Once ready, click "Send Batch" to submit and execute the transaction just like any other Safe transaction.
+Once ready, click **Send Batch** to submit and execute the transaction just like any other Safe transaction.

 ![](img/klaytn-safe/20_safeTxBuildExec.gif)